Refractor Telescope Vs Reflecting Telescope

 • Low Maintenance: Lenses require relatively little maintenance compared to mirrors.
 They are less susceptible to dust and require less frequent cleaning.

-• Durable Construction: Well-made refractors are robust and can withstand less careful handling.
+• Durable Construction: Well-made refractors are reliable and can withstand less careful handling.

 • Excellent Achromatic Correction: Modern refractors, particularly apochromatic (APO) refractors, offer exceptional chromatic aberration correction, minimizing color fringing around bright stars.
 This results in sharper, more pleasing images.